TokisanGames/Terrain3D/README.md

 ### Run the demo
 1. Download the [latest release](https://github.com/outobugi/Terrain3D/releases) and extract the files, or [build the plugin from source](https://github.com/outobugi/Terrain3D/wiki/Building-From-Source).
 2. Run Godot, using the console executable so you can see error messages.
-3. Import the project folder and open it.
-Let it complain about importing errors and likely crash.
-Then restart Godot.
+3. Import the demo project and open it.
+Allow Godot to restart.
+4. In `Project Settings / Plugins`, ensure that Terrain3D is enabled.
+5. Select `Project / Reload Current Project` to restart once more.
-4. If the demo scene doesn't open automatically, open `demo/Demo.tscn`.
+6. If the demo scene doesn't open automatically, open `demo/Demo.tscn`.
 You should see a terrain.
 Run it.
-If you don't see terrain, look at the console for errors, and in `Project Settings / Plugins` to ensure that Terrain3D is enabled.

 ### Install Terrain3D in your own project
 1. Copy `addons/terrain_3d` to your project folder in `addons/terrain_3d`.
-2. Open Godot and go through the first load process & crash.
-Restart if needed.
+2. Open Godot, restart when it prompts.
 3. In `Project Settings / Plugins`, ensure that Terrain3D is enabled.
+4. Select `Project / Reload Current Project` to restart once more.
-4. Create or open a scene and add a new Terrain3D node.
+5. Create or open a 3D scene and add a new Terrain3D node.
-5. Select Terrain3D in the scene tree.
-In the inspector, create a new Terrain3DStorage resource.
-6. Click the down arrow to the right of the storage resource and save it as a binary .res file.
+6. Select Terrain3D in the scene tree.
+In the inspector, click the down arrow to the right of the storage resource and save it as a binary .res file.
 This is optional, but highly recommended.
 Otherwise it will save terrain data as text in the current scene file.
-7. Read the wiki to learn how to properly [set up your textures](https://github.com/outobugi/Terrain3D/wiki/Setting-Up-Textures), [import data](https://github.com/outobugi/Terrain3D/wiki/Importing-&-Exporting-Data) and [more](https://github.com/outobugi/Terrain3D/wiki) .
+7. Read the wiki to learn how to properly [set up your textures](https://github.com/outobugi/Terrain3D/wiki/Setting-Up-Textures), [import data](https://github.com/outobugi/Terrain3D/wiki/Importing-&-Exporting-Data) and [more](https://github.com/outobugi/Terrain3D/wiki).

 ## Getting Support